GAZ-14: History

 The vintage 1950s-style GAZ-13 was succeeded by the more modern GAZ-14 Chaika introduced in 1977 (although production of both versions overlapped by several years).
 Although visually modern and fitted with the latest electronic luxury features, the GAZ-14 was in fact built around the drivetrain and undercarriage of the older model.
 The GAZ-14 engine was a modernized 5,526 cc equipped with twin four-barrel carburetors and achieved 220 PS SAE gross.
 A seven-seater, with special soundproofing, it measured 611 cm long overall and weighed in at 2,600 kg.
-A four-door convertible, the 14-05, appeared in 1982.
+A four-door convertible, the GAZ-14-05, appeared in 1982.

 The GAZ-14 Chaika remained in production from 14 October 1977 to 1988, when the Chaika limousine brand was discontinued.

 Around a hundred GAZ-14 were built each year, with total production (including units assembled in 1989 from spare parts) reaching 1,114.
 On orders from Mikhail Gorbachev, the blueprints and tooling were destroyed as part of his "fighting privileges" campaign under perestroika.